SModelS/smodels-utils/README.rst

 This is a repository to store and preserve codes and data *around* `SModelS <http://github.com/SModelS/smodels>`_ that are not actual part of smodels-proper.

 .. image:: https://smodels.github.io/pics/exclamation.png
-the code in this repository is public but not published and comes with no guarantees.
-Your mileage may vary!
+**the code in this repository is public but not published and comes with no guarantees.
+Your mileage may vary!**

-Among the tools in this repository you will find:
+**Among the tools in this repository you will find:**

-* code to validate the smodels-database (validation, see https://smodels.github.io/docs/Validation)
+* code to validate the smodels-database, see [Validation](https://smodels.github.io/docs/Validation): [validation](https://github.com/SModelS/smodels-utils/tree/main/validation)
-* code to facilitate adding new experimental results to the database (smodels_utils/dataPreparation)
+* code to facilitate adding new experimental results to the database: [smodels_utils/dataPreparation](https://github.com/SModelS/smodels-utils/tree/main/smodels_utils/dataPreparation)

-In addition this repository contains:
+**In addition this repository contains:**

 * code to automatically produce many of the wiki pages on https://smodels.github.io in markdown syntax
-* code to port fastlim results to smodels (fastlim_tools)
+* code to port fastlim results to smodels: [fastlim_tools](https://github.com/SModelS/smodels-utils/tree/main/fastlim_tools)
 * code to write bibtex files with all analysis results, visualise and plot simplified models, and SMS results, etc etc etc (a few directories)

 * this current main branch is intended to work with SModelS 3.x.